• State Regulations

 • Never sign a blank financial form.

-• Fetch all promises in writing.
+• Get all promises in writing.

 • Don't give your license under the guise of "for insurance purposes" to a dealership while taking a test drive.
 While you're wheeling around the block the dealership could be using your license to make an unauthorized credit report.